glsmith7/fantasy_books/README.md

 * Fixed crash if text fields with number of books to generate or value to generate were empty, rather than equal to zero.

 ## Version 1.1.15
-* Cosmetic tweaks, no user-facing changes.
+* Cosmetic code tweaks, no user-facing changes.

 ## Version 1.1.16
-* In progress....
+* Cosmetic code tweaks, no user-facing changes.